PinkyRabbit/my-js-vim-cfg-v2/README.md

 To work with the buffers fine enough to use Sex/Vex.
 But if we want to have full project view we should use more strong tool [NERDTree](https://github.com/preservim/nerdtree).
 It similar like file trees in other editors.
 Just open Vim in project root directory by commant `vim .`.
 Files tree can be easy hidden by `Ctrl-b`.

-You can set up any colors by file extensions.
+You can set up any colors by file extensions or names.
 Just edit NERDTree config in `settings/.nerd.vim`.
+Full guide [is here](https://github.com/tiagofumo/vim-nerdtree-syntax-highlight)

 ## Marks